Rahul-Chauhan-2212/Kubernetes/README.md

 <p>Volumes are destroyed when a Pod is removed.
 <b>hostPath partially work around that is one-node environments like minikube</b>
 </p>
-<h5>Pod- and Node-dependent volumes are sometimes required.--->Persitsent Volumes</h5>
+<h5>Pod- and Node-dependent volumes are sometimes required.--->Persistent Volumes</h5>

 <b><a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/">Persistent Volumes</a></b>